 Read This if You: Want a practical tool for testing ideas and creating successful solutions.

-Read This if You: Want to learn more about how to develop a company culture and ethos that drives your organization’s success.
+Read This if You: Want to learn about the psychology of success and insights around how to achieve even your loftiest goal.

 11. Turn The Ship Around!: A True Story of Turning Followers into Leaders by L. David Marquet

 In a Nutshell: Navy officer David Marquet explains how the traditional leader-follower model failed in his command.
 He illustrates how empowering individuals at every level to be a leader is best for the health of the organization.